-Application for a teacher certification program should be made in the sophomore year.
+Application for a teacher certification program should be made after completion of EDU 221 and before the end of the sophomore year.
 Students may not take upper level courses without admission to a program.
 All teacher certification requirements are described under Education in this catalog.